MaximilianKindshofer/Woodhouse/README.md

 Woodhouse
 =========

-An Hazle like implementation in Python and for Linux
+An Hazle like implementation in Python and for Linux (and Windows, but focused on Linux)

 #Introduction